opencast-ilias/OpenCast/README.md

 ## License

 This project is licensed under the GPL v3 License

-## Contributing :purple_heart:
-Please ...
-1. ... register an account at https://git.fluxlabs.ch
-2. ... create pull requests :fire:

-## Adjustment suggestions / bug reporting :feet:
-Please ...
-1. ... register an account at https://git.fluxlabs.ch
-2. ... ask us for a Service Level Agreement: support@fluxlabs.ch :kissing_heart:
-3. ...
-Read and create issues